Regis College (Toronto)

-Regis College is a postgraduate theological college of the University of Toronto.
+Regis College is a postgraduate theological college of the University of Toronto located at the St. George campus in Toronto, Ontario, Canada.
 Founded in 1930, it is the Jesuit school of theology in Canada and a member institution of the Toronto School of Theology.

 History

 Foundation

-Regis College began as the Jesuit philosophy college on Wellington Street in downtown Toronto in September 1930.
+Regis College began as the Jesuit philosophy college at 403 Wellington Street in downtown Toronto in September 1930 (after Loretto Abbey left in 1927).
 It then offered philosophy programmes to Jesuit scholastics preparing for priesthood.
 It was in 1943 that the programme of offerings was expanded to include theology.
 In 1954, the Jesuit seminary was formally named Collegium Christi Regis, The College of Christ the King.
 In 1956 Regis College was accredited as a pontifical faculty (a status it retains) by becoming the School of Theology of St. Mary's University in Halifax, Nova Scotia and thus became able to offer ecclesiastical degrees in theology.

 Bayview Avenue site

 In 1961, the college moved to a new site on Bayview Avenue in Willowdale, Toronto.
 There, it taught exclusively theology.
 The 40-acre site, was offered to the Jesuits as a location for the college by the Sisters of St. Joseph in 1958.

 In 1969, Regis College was one of the founding colleges of the Toronto School of Theology.
 Within its own federation, the University of Toronto granted all but the theology or divinity degrees.

 In 1970, the college joined the Association of Theological Schools in the United States and Canada.
 Membership was granted in 1980, and renewed in 2001 and 2011.